brij2909/Demo/README.md

 # Demo
-This is a Demo for Git-hub.
+This is a Demo for Git-hub.<br>
+Author : Brijesh Parmar